AvivC/RibbonLang/docs/guide.md

 In Ribbon, all functions are basically lambdas.
 We can assign a function to a variable in order to give it a name.

 ```
-empty_function = {  }  # No need to specify a parameter list if there aren't any
+empty_function = {}  # No need to specify a parameter list if there aren't any

 multiply = { | x, y |
     return x * y
 }
 ```

-Like most things in Ribbon, functions are first class - we can also pass them into other functions, in a functional programming style.
+Like most things in Ribbon, functions are first class - we can pass them into other functions, in a functional programming style.

 ```
 # Example of a higher order function